simonbromberg/kg-test/README.md

 * Some minor fussing with constraints / stack view settings needed to get displaying properly, in the interest of time moved on to other tasks

-Test:
+Tests:

-* Could definitely add more but focused on demonstrating basic test functionality in the interest of time
+* Could definitely add more / cleanup but focused on demonstrating basic test functionality in the interest of time

 Other:

 * Fixed small bug with constraint warning on `LabelsViewController`
+* Noticed bug with nav bar on `LabelsViewController` when initially presented, although didn't get a chance to fix it